Sama-Bajau: Modern Sama-Bajau

 Modern Sama-Bajau are generally regarded as peaceful, hospitable, and cheerful people, despite their humble circumstances.
-However, a significant number are also illiterate, uneducated, and impoverished, due to their nomadic lifestyle.
+Due to their nomadic lifestyle, a significant number live in poverty, struggle with literacy, and lack access to formal education.

 The number of modern Sama-Bajau who are born and live primarily at sea is diminishing.
 Cultural assimilation and modernization are regarded as the main causes.
 Particularly blamed is the dissolution of the Sultanate of Sulu, the traditional patron of the Sama-Bajau for bartering fish for farm goods.
 The money-based fish markets which replaced the seasonal trade around mooring points necessitates a more land-based lifestyle for greater market penetration.

 Starting from the colonial era, some of the native Sama-Bajau in Sabah, Malaysia (such as the West Coast Bajau) start to face the problem of land rights where their native land are not recognized by the government which led to them being evicted from their homes.
 This also forced them to build new house in government owned land due to the overcrowding problem in their existing land which led to these villages being misidentified as squatter village created by immigrants (due to their similarity in terms of building structure and surrounding).
 The loss of land can also be attributed to local landowners selling their land for profit or inability to manage it anymore and local leaders like the Pengiran from Brunei Sultanate selling their land to British without discussing with the local villager who had problem in acquiring their own land grant in that area.
 This land will later on be sold to the local Chinese leading to further marginalization to some of this landless Sama-Bajau.
 Moreover, some controversial government programs in Indonesia and Malaysia have also resettled the Sama-Bajau to the mainland.
 However, the Malaysian programmes in particular tried to encourage them to pursue agriculture activities with some incentive.

 The Sama-Bajau in the Sulu Archipelago were historically discriminated against by the dominant Tausūg people, who viewed boat-dwelling Sama-Bajau as 'inferior' and as outsiders—the traditional Tausūg term for them is the highly offensive Luwaan, meaning "spat out" or "outcast" based on a folk tale justifying their subservience supposedly out of their trickery and ingratefulness towards God.
 They were also marginalised by other Moro peoples because they still practised animist folk religions either exclusively or alongside Islam, and thus were viewed as "uncivilised pagans".
 Boat-dwelling and shoreline Sama-Bajau had a very low status in the caste-based Tausūg Sultanate of Sulu.
 This survived into the modern Philippines where the Sama-Bajau are still subjected to strong cultural prejudice from the Tausūg.
 The Sama-Bajau have also been frequent victims of theft, extortion, kidnapping, and violence from the predominantly Tausūg Abu Sayyaf insurgents as well as pirates.